Biswajit-Mukherjee/create-frmwk/README.md

 ## Features

  - Cross-browser compatible code.
-Write code for the future that is supported by browsers of the past
+Write code for the future that is supported by browser versions of the past
  - Inbuilt SASS support
  - Integrated support for Fontawesome icons using CDN.
 Directly use the fontawesome icon classes out of the box without any configuration
  - Comes with integrated development server, Hot Module Reload(HMR) enabled by default and support for ES Modules